geeanlooca/deepspace-turbo/README.md

     int perform_decision = 1;

-    int *decoded = convcode_extrinsic(received_signal, encoded_length, &a_priori, code, sigma*sigma, perform_decision);
+    int *decoded = convcode_extrinsic(received_signal, encoded_length,
+    &a_priori, code, sigma*sigma, perform_decision);
 ```

 We can decide wheter we want the function to return the decoded packet or just the posterior probabilities.
 This is done by assigning `1` to `perform_decision`.
-The posterior probabilities are saved in the same matrix passed as an argument.
+The posterior probabilities are saved in the same matrix passed as an argument (`a_priori` in this case).